Charles Lutaud: Governor-general of Algeria

 and decided the Algerians should be rewarded for their contribution to the war effort.

 He replaced Lutaud by Charles Jonnart, who had already served as governor twice.

 Lutaud left office in January 1918.

 Last years

 In June 1918 Lutaud was given the authority of a high commissioner of France in the Ukrainian People's Republic, which had made terms with the central powers in February that year with the Treaty of Brest-Litovsk.

 Lutaud was appointed an officer of the Legion of Honour on 10 August 1899, Knight on 13 July 1891, Commander on 9 January 1914 and Grand Officer in January 1919.

 He died in Paris on 27 October 1921.

 His ashes are in the columbarium of Père Lachaise Cemetery in Paris.

 He has been called a good representative of conservative Jacobinism.

-He left the reputation of a zealous, clumsy and brutal administrator, but strong in his convictions.
+He left the reputation of a zealous, clumsy and brutal administrator, but was strong in his convictions.